 A sprite version of the crate found in the trophy room.
 Somewhere along the way, it became part of the background instead.

 This doll was apparently supposed to fly into the back of the room and then return.
 The left part shows an unused animation where the first four sprites are unique.
 The back-facing sprites to the right weren't added into any of the game's animations.

 There's also an animation for when the doll is about to attack.
 It does get used in the PlayStation version.

 The parrot has four sprites facing away from the camera that aren't used in any of its animations.

 In addition to this, it has four unused animations, of which two are exact duplicates.
 It's clear that some of the bird's actions aren't fully implemented as it's never animated while inside the cage, even when it's helping Bobby find the player.

 The first two animations seen here are early drafts of the crows' attack on Bobby in the slaughter room.
 The rest are unused variations of when they have landed on their target, using different sprite and mirroring options.

 The rat and crow cages were supposed to be animated when being opened by the player, but these animations never get used.

 This painting was found among the sprites that belong in the phone room.
-The palette used here gets loaded when you enter that room and isn't used by anything else.

 The vase and flower in the ceremony room once consisted of these two separate sprites.
 They have since been replaced by a single sprite (using the same tiles) instead.
 The room still loads two sprite objects at the same spot but the second one doesn't display anything.